sampreetucalgary07/pokemon_python_basic/README.md

 # pokemon_python_basic

-Just tryin to build a fun and basic game with python
+Just tryin to build a fun and basic game with python.